ashish-reddy-20-08/Superstore-EDA/README.md

 - So, these are some structural errors that make our model inefficient and give poor quality results.

 ## Managing Unwanted outliers

+- Outliers can cause problems with certain types of models.